Alfresco/acs-packaging/docs/creating-a-t-engine.md

 # Creating a T-Engine

-This page will describe how to develop, configure and run custom transformers running within a T-Engine.
+This page will describe how to develop, configure and run custom transformers as T-Engines.
 You may also find the [alfresco-base-t-engine README](https://github.com/Alfresco/alfresco-transform-core/blob/master/engines/base/README.md) useful.

 We will use code from an example [helloworld-t-engine](https://github.com/Alfresco/alfresco-helloworld-transformer/tree/master/helloworld-t-engine) project in GitHub.
 This T-Engine contains a single transformer but there